Survivor’s pension in Sweden

 The requirement for entitlement to Swedish survivor’s pension is that the deceased at some time worked or lived in Sweden.

-Survivor’s pension is exclusively based on the deceased’s pension that he or she earned in Sweden.
+Survivor’s pension is completely based on the deceased’s pensionable income that they earned in Sweden.
 It is not paid as a fixed amount that applies for everyone.
 If the deceased had a low pensionable income in Sweden, the survivor’s pension is also low.
-This applies regardless of whether the survivor has low or no pension in the country in which he or she lives.
+This applies regardless of whether the survivor has low or no pension in the country in which they live.

-If you live outside Sweden, you must apply for survivor’s pension.
-You also need to apply if the survivor is a child and the dead parents never lived in Sweden.
+If you live outside Sweden, you yourself must apply for survivor’s pension.
+You also need to apply if the survivor is a child and the deceased parent never lived in Sweden.

 The Swedish Pensions Agency can give you more information if you or the deceased live/lived or work/worked in another Nordic country, or if you and the deceased lived in two different countries.